By Eric Smith

 “Lowe Alpine was the Osprey of the ’90s—the pack everyone knew about,” he said.
 “When it was sold to a European company—one of the first times it was sold—the owner pulled it out of the U.S. market and started using this market as a dumping ground for clearance product, which just sort of removed the brand from the industry.”

-Equip bought Lowe in 2011 for $33 million and reintroduced it to the U.S. market a year later.
-But Lowe Alpine had been out of sight and out of mind for too long, Equip has found it challenging to rebuild the brand’s reputation here.
+Equip bought Lowe in 2011 and reintroduced it to the U.S. market a year later.
+But Lowe Alpine had been out of sight and out of mind for too long, and Equip has found it challenging to rebuild the brand’s reputation here.

 Frederick admitted that it’s hard to tell a heritage story when most of the market doesn’t remember it, and pitching a product as “your dad’s brand” is a hard sell.
 There’s also some confusion with the similarly named Lowepro, which has the same founders but is now a separate company that sells camera bags and accessories.